Chains vs. Independents

 doubt that the chains are becoming the dominant format for US restaurants.

-chains operators perfected their marketing strategies, developed detailed operating systems and mastered their
+operators perfected their marketing strategies, developed detailed operating systems and mastered their ability to

-ability to identify with consumer demand.
-Fueled by deep pockets, often from public stock offerings, they expanded
+identify with consumer demand.
+Fueled by deep pockets, often from public stock offerings, they expanded at a rapid

 This does not mean that independent restaurants are an endangered species.
 For better or worse, the restaurant